afids/afids-education/README.md

 # afids-education
-This repository will host training modules for placement of the anatomical fiducial protocol
+This repository will host training modules for placement of the anatomical fiducial protocol in addition to other general educational derivatives